 Here are the three key places your prospective chatbot users are spending time:

 - Your website 💻

 The easiest way to bring users from these key sources to your Facebook bot is by using Entry Points.
-They're chatbot blocks you can set up in Chatfuel and link to your outside traffic sources in minutes.
+They're chatbot cards you can set up in Chatfuel and link to your outside traffic sources in minutes.
 Turn them on and voilà; the new bot users will start coming to you.
-Once they do, your bot can take the reigns to engage, nurture, and convert them.
+Once they do, your bot can take the reins to engage, nurture, and convert them.

 You can find Entry Points in the Flows tab of your Chatfuel dashboard.
 Just double-click in any blank area in the workspace, and a menu will appear where you can choose an Entry Point.